Book a Demo!

 from datasets import load_dataset, Audio minds = load_dataset("PolyAI/minds14", name="en-US", split="train")

 Split the dataset's train split into a smaller train and test set with the train_test_split method.
-This'll give you a chance to experiment and make sure everything works before spending more time on the full dataset.
+This will give you a chance to experiment and make sure everything works before spending more time on the full dataset.

 minds = minds.train_test_split(test_size=0.2)